-- Mopen attribute table in a dock window (QGIS restart required) - Copy geometry in WKT representation from attribute table.
+- Solution of the second secon - Solution Copy geometry in WKT representation from attribute table.
 When using Copy selected rows to clipboard from the Attribute table dialog, this has the result that the coordinates of points or vertices are also copied to the clipboard. - Attribute table behaviour .
-There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'. - Attribute table row cache 1,00 \$\frac{1}{2}\$.
-This row cache makes it possible to save the last loaded N attribute rows so that working with the attribute table will be quicker.
+There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'.

+- Attribute table row cache 1,00 C. This row cache makes it possible to save the last loaded N attribute rows so that working with the attribute table will be quicker.
 The cache will be deleted when closing the attribute table. - Representation for NULL values.
 Here, you can define a value for data fields containing a NULL value.